SBIMB/gen3-elwazi/README.md

 ![Uploaded File in READY State](public/assets/images/uploaded-file-in-ready-state.png "Uploaded File in READY State")

 The above upload process works with an Amazon S3 bucket.
 We'd like to use a local bucket (with MinIO).
 To see how to setup a MinIO server on an Ubuntu machine, please refer to [this document](documentation/minio_on_single_linux_node.md).

+## Acknowledgements
+The _eLwazi_ Open Data Science Platform is supported by the Office Of The Director, National Institutes Of Health (OD), National Institution of Biomedical Imaging and Bioengineering, and NIH award number 1 U2C EB 032224 .
+This work is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.